ArthurAldrinRamos/Vanilla-JavaScript-Projects/README.md

 -If the dice get's a 1, current score of the current player will go to 0 -Swithces player if the other player get's a 1
 -First to hold 100 points wins
+-Current player's background card will highlight if it's their turn.